Ducktatorrr/chirpstack-decoders/dragino/LHT65N/README.md

 # Dragino LHT65N

-Straigt from their repo since Dragino actually keeps up writing decoders for new Chirpstack versions.
+Straight from their repo since Dragino actually keeps up writing decoders for new Chirpstack versions.